harshitrajsinha/learn-js/Functions/functions.md

 3. Anonymous function

 # Function Expression
-* Use-case: Functions in JavaScript are high-order functions => function can be passed as an argument to other functions and function can also be returned from other functions.
+* Use-case: Functions in JavaScript are high-order functions => function can be passed as an argument to other functions (called callback fn) and function can also be returned from other functions.
 However, if we pass a function definition as an argument, it will make the code clumsy.
 So, a better approach would be to give a reference of that function to a variable and then (1) pass that variable as an argument.
-Another use case could be to (2) export the function to other files
+Another use case could be to (2) export the function to other files.
+* Function expressions are not hoisted.
+Program will throw 'ReferenceError' - Cannot access [variable_name holding ref to the function] before initialization
-* See Function Expression example in `functions-miscellaneous.js`
+* See Function Expression example in `functions-miscellaneous.js`.

+# Callback function
+* Functions passed as an argument to other function, generally they are anonymous function.

 # Topics covered
 * Function definition
 * Arguments as call by value and call by reference
 * Types of function
 * Function expression and its use-case
-* IIFE (Immediately Invoked Function Expression)
+* IIFE (Immediately Invoked Function Expression) ?
+* Callback functions

 ### HC code
 * Hoisting in case of expression